stefgodin/notmpl/doc/design/ob.md

 Output buffering provides a flexible way to manipulate and control output in PHP scripts, enabling tasks like template processing.

-The NoTMPL engine simply uses output buffering to control content echoed between its tag and then builds a tree of tag with their respective content.
+The NoTMPL engine simply uses output buffering to control content echoed between its tags and then builds a tree of tag with their respective content.
 The tree can then be processed and reworked to display only the parts needed and merge others according to its internal logic.